 This page is about Ken Grubb, the founder of Turkey Central.
 If you want to learn more about Turkey Central, see the page "About Turkey Central."

 Hi.
 I'm Ken Grubb.
 I help people live happier, more successful lives in Turkey by teaching them the skills they need to maximize their enjoyment of Turkey while minimizing hassles.
-I do this better than anybody else because I'm both a trained investigator and instructor.

 My Sources of Information

 - Turkish Laws and Government Publications: I read the laws and documents implementing those laws.